kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 ##### Case 1 - Putting a locally developed website online

-If this is the case, please follow our guide on "[Publishing a website on your Web Hosting plan](/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online)".
+If this is the case, please follow our guide on "[Publishing a website on your web hosting plan](/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online)".
 There, you will find all the steps you need to take in order to:

 - Place your website on your web hosting plan’s FTP storage space.
 - Create a database linked to your web hosting plan.